16 Apr 2025 Registered Nutritional Therapy Practitioners

 This process helps the therapist and client build a picture of how different factors may be contributing to the client’s health status and how to support improvement in a structured, measurable way.

-What Makes Nutritional Therapists Different?
+What Makes Registered Nutritional Therapy Practitioners Different?

-However, Registered Nutritional Therapists are:
+Registered Nutritional Therapists are:

 - Required to register with the Complementary and Natural Healthcare Council (CNHC), a PSA-accredited regulatory body